ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 created comprised of a private key and a public key.
 The private key remains on a user's system and should not be shared.
 The public key will be uploaded to the remote system, here `~/.ssh` directory of a user's account on the HPCC cluster.
 Ssh key based access works analogous to how a key and a lock are used in the real world, where one uniquely fits into the other.
-Access can only be established if the private key on a user's system "fits" the public key on the remote system.
+Access can only be established if the private key on a user's system _fits_ the public key on the remote system.

 The following show how to create an ssh key pair from the command-line in a [terminal](#terminal) and upload the